 Setting up number conversion rules

-When setting up SIP-accounts from some service providers or registering with PBX, whose settings are not on our list Server templates you may need to manually set up number conversion rules for outgoing calls.
+When setting up SIP accounts from some telecom operators or registering with a PBX whose settings are not on our list Server templates You may need to manually configure number conversion rules for outgoing calls.

-Before sending your phone to a SIP operator, you may need to convert the number to its format.
-For example, telephone numbers are often written with 8, with brackets and spaces.
-It is best to convert such numbers to a standard format for compatibility:
+Before sending the phone to a SIP operator, you may need to convert the number to its format.
+For example, in telephone numbers are often written with 8s, with brackets and spaces.
+For compatibility, it is better to convert such numbers to a standard format:

 8 (926) 123-45-67 → 79261234567

-The essence of the number conversion required: remove spaces, brackets and hyphens.
-The digit 8 at the beginning of the number must be converted into a country code, e.g. for Russia it is 7.
+The essence of the necessary number conversion: remove spaces, brackets and hyphens.
+The number 8 at the beginning of the number must be converted to the country code, for example, for Russia it is 7.

-• There are 2 types of rules: those that contain an = sign (equality) and those that do not
+• There are 2 types of rules: those containing the = sign (equality) and those not containing it

-• We recommend using a ` (single quote) character at the beginning and end of rules to disable possible conversion of part of the rule into smiley faces.
+• We recommend using the ` (single quote) character at the beginning and end of rules to disable the possible conversion of part of the rule into emoticons.

-First type of rule (with an equal sign =)
+First type of rule (with equal sign =)

-Such rules replace the left of = part with the right part.
+Such rules replace the left part of = with the right part.
 Both parts of the rule are regular expressions.
-If the left part of the rule is not found in a phone number, the rule is skipped.
+If the left side of the rule is not found in the phone number, the rule is skipped.

 [^+*#\w]= ^8=7

-Example 1: The conversion contains 2 rules.
-The first one removes all characters from the dialed number except numbers, letters and the +, *, # and _ signs.
+Example 1: The transformation contains 2 rules.
+The first removes all characters from the dialed number except numbers, letters and the signs +, *, # and _.
 The second rule replaces the first digit 8 in the number with 7.

 ^(8|\+7)([0−9]{10})$=7\2